-Life-changing events, such as the death of a loved one, newly diagnosed health problems, and job loss, can happen at any age.
-However, as people age, these events become more common.
-Grief is a normal, healthy response to loss, but over time it can take a toll on emotional and mental health, and may even lead to depression.
+Life-changing events can happen at any age.
+This includes things such as the death of a loved one, newly diagnosed health problems, and job loss.
+As people age, these events become more common.
+Grief is a normal, healthy response to loss.
+Grief can occur more frequently as you age.
+Over time it can take a toll on your emotional and mental health.
+It can even lead to depression.
 If you’re a caregiver or if you spend time with an older adult, learn how to help your loved one cope with loss.

-Learn the warning signs of depression.
-The symptoms of grief and the symptoms of depression are quite similar.
-While it’s normal for a person to feel sad after a loss, the feelings associated with grief should be temporary.
+The symptoms of grief and the symptoms of depression are similar.
+It’s normal for a person to feel sad after a loss.
+That is temporary.
 Your loved one may be depressed if:

 If you notice any of these signs, talk to your loved one’s family doctor.
 The doctor can help treat the depression so your loved one can start to feel better.

 - Does my loved one need medicine to treat their emotional problems?

 - Can a job loss at an older age be upsetting?